pavelerokhin/osm_housenumbers/README.md

-# osm_housenumbers
+# OSM Housenumbers Detection via RNN

-the RNN detection of missing house numbers for OSM data
+the RNN detection of missing house numbers for OSM data realized in Python 3 and Keras